mengqvist/AGADIR/README.md

 # α-helix probability model (pyAGADIR)

-**This repository is a work in progress and currently does not produce correct predictions**

 ## Model Description

 An open-source, Python implementation of Munoz & Serrano's AGADIR model of α-helix formation.
 This model uses statistical mechanics and energy parameters trained on a database of over 400 peptides to predict the α-helical tendency (probability) per residue for a given peptide (see references).